UofI-CDACS/scarecro-system/docs/message_configuration.md

         "id_field": The identification field of the message content.
 This will usually identify the unique device sending it, but may be another way of identifying distinct messages.

-        "time_field": The field of the message the identifies where the time of message generation/receipt is located.
+        "time_field": The field of the message that identifies where the time of message generation/receipt is located.

         "inheritance": A string or list of string of messages this message inherits from.
 If the message inherits from a message which already has the id_field or time_field implemented, it would not need to implement the fields itself.